2003 Eddie Robinson Coach of the Year Finalist

 • He began his coaching career while still attending Oregon.
 Souers spent time on the staff at North Eugene High School and Williamette, working in the same area of the state where his father, Dwight, was a successful prep coach.

-• Jerome Souers was born May 20, 1958, in Oregon.
+• Jerome Souers was born on May 20 in Oregon.
 He attended North Eugene High School, along with former Phoenix Suns coach and current President of Basketball Operations for the Boston Celtics Danny Ainge.

 • Souers has two daughters, Anna and Alaina.

 Year Overall Conf./Finish